Limit on spatial quantum superpositions with massive objects due to phonons: Introduction

+prediction for the phonon impact on orthogonality in the context of splitting and recombining massive objects.

-While other hypothesised internal decoherence mechanisms require extensions to standard quantum theory (e.g., the Diosi-Penrose gravitationally induced collapse model, or the GRW / CSL collapse models \cite{Gasbarri2021}), the mechanism presented here does not require any such extension.
+Last, we note, that while other hypothesized internal decoherence mechanisms require extensions to standard quantum theory (e.g., the Diosi-Penrose gravitationally induced collapse model or continuous spontaneous localization models \cite{Schlosshauer.Book, Gasbarri2021}), the mechanism presented here does not require any such extension.